kontist/kontist.github.io/docs.markdown

 <td valign="top"><a href="#mutationresult">MutationResult</a>!</td>
 <td>

-Deletes the logo of a user's most recent settings entry
+Deletes the logo of a user's settings entry

 </td>
 </tr>